gravitee-io/gravitee-api-management/docs/management-api.md

 Set general information about your API such as its name, version, picture and description.
 You can switch API visibility to restrict access to the API.

-Portal section let you add some labels and views to categorize your API and make it easier to find for the consumers.
+Portal section let you add some labels and categories to categorize your API and make it easier to find for the consumers.

 *IMPORT* button will load and replace API data from the imported API definition.